Moonsatsuma/puqunwang/pages/pages-root-folder/index.md

   title: "How to survive you Ph.D?"
   url: 'https://moonsatsuma.github.io/puqunwang/phd/'
   image:
-  text: 'Personal reflections on how to survive a PhD'
+  text: 'Personal reflections on how to survive a PhD.'
 #
 # Use the call for action to show a button on the frontpage
 #